tspindler-cms/tetet-vwv/README.txt

 Various ground assets, for base building mainly
-USS Oklahoma City (CLG-5), a Cleveland light cruiser class conversion to a guided missile cruiser Tango and Charlie boats, landing crafts modified for riverine usage
+USS Oklahoma City (CLG-5), a Cleveland light cruiser class conversion to a guided missile cruiser Tango and Charlie boats, landing crafts modified for riverine usage USS Radford Fletcher (DD-446), class FRAM II destroyer USS Epperson (DD-719), Gearing class FRAM I destroyer

-This is my first attempt at modding for DCS, so take the results with a grain of salt.
+This has been my first attempt at modding for DCS, so take the results with a grain of salt.

 How to install